succinctlabs/sp1/book/generating-proofs/basics.md

 After these steps, the circuit artifacts needed for the groth16 proof will be in the `~/.sp1/circuits/groth16` directory (where the SP1 `cli` is installed).

-If you are an advanced user, you can build the groth16 circuit from source by calling the `sp1_sdk::build_groth16_artifacts` function.
+If you are an advanced user, you could also build the groth16 circuit from source by calling the `sp1_sdk::build_groth16_artifacts` function.

 ### Run the script